mastodon/mastodon-ios/README.md

 #### Contributors
 The app require the `App Group` capability.
 To make sure it works for your developer membership.
 Please check [AppName.swift](AppShared/AppName.swift) file and set another unique `groupID` and update `App Group` settings.

-The compatible with [toot-relay](https://github.com/DagAgren/toot-relay) APNs.
+The app is compatible with [toot-relay](https://github.com/DagAgren/toot-relay) APNs.
 You can set your push notification endpoint via cocoapod-keys.

 ## Acknowledgements